FAQsHow do I get started?

 The National Security Interpretive Report is geared toward security risk assessment.
 It was developed with agencies of the U.S. Federal Government to assess personnel for sensitive positions such as those requiring access to classified information.
 Choose the National Security Interpretive Report for forensic assessment and high-stakes personnel assessment where questions of trustworthiness, honesty, reliability, and sound judgment are paramount. view sample National Security Interpretive Report

 The Basic Score Report provides score profiles and lists the 30 most descriptive SWAP-200 items.
 It does not include any interpretation.
-The report is intended only for researchers and advanced users who are thoroughly familiar with SWAP-200 interpretation.
+The report is intended primarily for researchers who are thoroughly familiar with SWAP-200 interpretation.
 All others should choose the Clinical Interpretive Report or National Security Interpretive Report. view sample Basic Score Report

 Click here for more information and pricingHow long does it take to score SWAP-200?

 If it’s your first time, plan to spend 30 to 45 minutes to complete the scoring procedure.
 After you have used SWAP-200 a few times, you will probably be able to do it in 20 to 25 minutes.
-The more familiar you are with the test, the faster you can do it.
+The more familiar you are with the test, the more quickly you can score it.

-You don’t have to finish the scoring in one sitting.
-You can stop at any point and resume next time you log in.How well must I know someone to do a SWAP-200 assessment?
+You don’t have to complete the scoring in one sitting.
+You can stop any time and resume the next time you log in.How well must I know someone to do a SWAP-200 assessment?

 For patients or clients in psychotherapy, you can score SWAP-200 after a minimum of six clinical sessions.

 SWAP-200 provides three score profiles comprising 37 diagnostic scales.
-The first score profile provides scores for DSM-IV and DSM-5 personality disorder disorder diagnoses.
+The first score profile provides scores for DSM-5 personality disorder disorder diagnoses.
 The second score profile provides diagnostic scores for an alternative set of empirically-derived personality syndromes.
 The third score profile provides scores for 12 trait dimensions.
 The National Security Interpretive Report includes the Dispositional Indicators of Risk Exposure (DIRE) scale for security risk assessment.
-Consult the Guide to SWAP-200 Interpretation for more information.Is there a test manual?
+Please consult the Guide to SWAP-200 Interpretation for more information.Is there a test manual?

 The Guide to SWAP-200 Interpretation provides background information and instructions for score interpretation.
 The introductory section is essential background reading for all SWAP-200 users.
-The rest of the Guide is a reference resource for score interpretation for users who do not receive interpretive reports (e.g., users of SWAP-200 for Microsoft Excel).
+The remainder of the Guide is a reference resource for users who do not receive interpretive reports (e.g., users of SWAP-200 for Microsoft Excel).

-For more information about SWAP-200 scale development, consult the journal articles listed on the Bibliography page.I need a comprehensive introduction and literature review.
+For more information about SWAP-200 scale development, consult the journal articles listed on the Bibliography page.I need a comprehensive introduction and overview.
 What is the best article to read?

 Integrating empirical and clinical perspectives on personality: The Shedler-Westen Assessment Procedure (Shedler, 2015).
 You can download this and other articles from the Bibliography page.How do I bill third-party payers?

 Psychologists and physicians can bill third party-payers for SWAP-200 assessments using CPT code 96101 for psychological testing and interpretation.
-Depending on your state, other providers working under the supervision of a qualified professional may be able to use CPT code 96102 for psychological testing administered by a technician.SWAP-200 is not working as expected in my browser.
+In many states, other mental health providers working under the supervision of a qualified professional can use CPT code 96102 for psychological testing administered by a technician.SWAP-200 is not working in my browser.
 What should I do?

 Refresh your browser window.
-If the problem persists, try switching to a different browser.
-We recommend Chrome, Firefox, Safari, and Microsoft Edge.
+If the problem persists, try using a different browser.
+We recommend Chrome, Firefox, and Safari.
 There are known incompatibilities with some versions of Internet Explorer.What is SWAP-200 for Microsoft Excel?

-SWAP-200 for Microsoft Excel is legacy software that you can download and run on a PC with Microsoft Excel for Windows (it is not compatible with Excel for Mac).
-The software generates SWAP-200 score profiles and lists applicable DSM personality disorder diagnoses and critical items.
+SWAP-200 for Microsoft Excel is legacy software that you can download and run on a PC with Microsoft Excel for Windows.
+The software generates SWAP-200 score profiles and lists applicable DSM-5 personality disorder diagnoses and critical items.
 It does not provide interpretive reports.

-We will continue to offer SWAP-200 for Microsoft Excel as legacy software, but most users will want to transition to SWAP-200 Online and receive interpretive reports.Is SWAP-200 available in other languages?
+We will continue to offer SWAP-200 for Microsoft Excel as legacy software for users who have a specific need for it, but most users should use SWAP-200 Online.Is SWAP-200 available in other languages?

 SWAP-200 has been translated into fourteen languages including German, French, Italian, Spanish, Portuguese, Dutch, Polish, Swedish, Norwegian, Russian, Hebrew, Persian, and Japanese, with additional translations underway.
 Contact us for more information.Can I obtain other versions of SWAP, like the revised SWAP-II, or the SWAP-II-A for adolescents?